 - if they have a demonstrated history of behavioral issues inappropriate for off-campus study.

-In exceptional circumstances, final determination of eligibility will be made by the Committee on Off-Campus Programs.
+In exceptional circumstances, final determination of eligibility can be made by petitioning the Faculty Subcommittee on Administration.

 Application Evaluation Criteria